chintakjoshi/appwrite_demo/DOCUMENTATION.md

 #### Configuration

 1) Prepare Configuration File: Open the appwritetest.js file to configure your project.
 You'll need to update the ```ProjectID```, ```DatabaseID```, and ```CollectionID``` with the respective keys from your Appwrite project setup.
 Additionally, assign a fixed value to DocumentID, such as ```document1```.
-2) Set Collection Permissions: Access the settings of your todos collection and adjust the permissions to ```any```.
+2) Set Collection Permissions (path://databases/collections): Access the settings of your todos collection and adjust the permissions to ```any```.
 Ensure to select all applicable permissions before updating.

 #### Running your application